fluxninja/aperture/docs/content/concepts/infra-meter.md

 1. `infra_meter_name`: Name of the _Infra Meter_ in the resources section
 2. `policy_name`: Name of the policy that generated the metric
-3. Other common labels available at all agents, such as `instance`.
+3. Other common labels available at all Agents, such as `instance`.

 [reference]: /reference/configuration/spec.md#infra-meter
 [promql]: /reference/configuration/spec.md#prom-q-l